Answer: The scripture in question is in Matthew 27.

 This phrase by Jesus is a quote taken from the book of Psalms, chapter 22.

-"And when Jesus had cried out with a loud voice, He said, 'Father, into Your hands I commit My spirit.'
-Having said this He breathed His last."
-(Luke 23:46)
+Then Jesus, crying with a loud voice, said, 'Father, into your hands I commend my spirit.'
+Having said this, he breathed his last (Luke 23:46, NRSV).